-The two sculptures were shown together as one piece, Iland / Us, in my solo show at the C&H art space in Amsterdam, The Netherlands, in May-June 2014.
+The two sculptures were shown together as one piece, Iland / Us, alongside works with the image of the sea are from my solo show at the C&H art space in Amsterdam, The Netherlands, in May-June 2014.
 I also issued a publication that features Iland and Us and their fragmented background material.
 The project was made possible with support from the Mondriaan Fund.
-For more images of works, visit: www.astridnobel.nl.
+For more images, go to my website: www.astridnobel.nl.
 All photos in this essay are taken by the author - ©2015: Astrid Nobel.